Radio Massacre International

-Radio Massacre International is a trio of British musicians, Steve Dinsdale (Keyboards and Drums), Duncan Goddard (Keyboards and Bass), and Gary Houghton (Guitar, Synth).
+Radio Massacre International is a trio of British musicians, Steve Dinsdale (keyboards and drums), Duncan Goddard (keyboards and bass), and Gary Houghton (guitar, synth).
 They specialize in improvisational experimental electronic music, utilising vintage synthesizers and sampled sounds alongside electric guitar.
-They are also exponents of the mellotron keyboard.
-More recently, they have begun to incorporate Bass Guitar and Drums by varying degrees in an attempt to stretch musical boundaries within the confines of a three-piece.
+They are also exponents of the Mellotron keyboard.
+More recently, they have begun to incorporate bass guitar and drums by varying degrees in an attempt to stretch musical boundaries within the confines of a three-piece.
 Their music has been described alternatively as ambient music, space rock, Krautrock, New Age, Berlin School, and various other terms, although the band itself prefers the label "organic music".
 Points of reference include bands ranging from Tangerine Dream to "Rabbit"-era Chas and Dave.

 Name

-The unusual name dates back to the early 1980s, and the trio's early experiments with primitive sounds.
+The unusual name dates to the early 1980s, and the trio's early experiments with primitive sounds.
 The name was coined by Steve to describe cathartic sessions by the band, working away from traditional write/arrange/rehearse methods.
-Lacking anything but the most basic equipment, the band plugged keyboards & guitars straight into a cassette deck for a more abrasive sound than that achieved with the (mostly borrowed) equipment used in the making of their early recordings as "DAS".
+Lacking anything but the most basic equipment, the band plugged keyboards and guitars straight into a cassette deck for a more abrasive sound than that achieved with the (mostly borrowed) equipment used in the making of their early recordings as DAS.
 Therefore, there is no deeper meaning in the name.

 It was adopted as the main name for the band in 1990, as recording in the "DAS" style was wound up.
-There are 12 DAS "albums" although only the first was ever published (as a cassette album); some of the later titles feature other musicians and any plan to release these recordings would mean hunting down the participants to obtain clearance.
+There are 12 DAS "albums", although only the first was ever published (as a cassette album); some of the later titles feature other musicians and any plan to release these recordings would mean hunting down the participants to obtain clearance.

 History

-The history of the band dates back to the late 1970s when Steve and Duncan went to the same school.
-They formed the band "DAS" with Gary and recorded 12 albums between 1979 and 1987, most of which were never released.
+The band dates to the late 1970s, when Steve and Duncan went to the same school.
+They formed the band DAS with Gary and recorded 12 albums between 1979 and 1987, most of which were never released.